How to Answer: What Are Your Weaknesses? (with 3 Weaknesses Job Interview Examples)

 Imagine this scenario:

-• The job applicant describes his/her weakness as “losing patience with team members who did not carry their weight” in a previous job but doesn’t further elaborate on how they are working on making improvements to that weakness.
+The job applicant describes their weakness as “losing patience with team members who did not carry their weight” in a previous job but doesn't further elaborate on how they are working on improving that weakness.

-• Instead, the applicant could have used this example answer: “When I realized that friction was growing among the team because some members were doing more than their fair share of the work, I approached my manager with a suggestion for a new task distribution model.
-We implemented my model with great success, and it is still used for team projects at that company today.”
+Instead, the applicant could have used this example answer**:** “When I realized that friction was growing among the team because some members were doing more than their fair share of the work, I approached my manager with a suggestion for a new task distribution model.
+We successfully implemented my model, and it is still used for team projects at that company today.”

 Related: